-No, my fascination is with actresses who were "almost stars," who worked unobtrusively as contract players, often in lead roles and usually in B movies, but who, for some bizarre reason, represent the real quintessential female stars of their era.
-The names Mary Murphy, Nancy Gates, Mala Powers, Colleen Gray, Dianne Foster, Karen Sharpe, Betsy Palmer, Elaine Stewart and Diane Brewster may not mean anything to you, but they do to me.
-They were great.
-All of them.
+No, my fascination is with the fleeting stars - those actresses who were "almost stars," who worked unobtrusively as contract players, sometimes in lead roles and usually in B movies, but who, for some bizarre reason, represent the real quintessential female stars of their era.
+The names Nancy Gates, Mala Powers, Colleen Gray, Dianne Foster, Karen Sharpe, Felicia Farr, Mary Murphy, Betsy Palmer, Elaine Stewart and Diane Brewster may not mean anything to you, but they do to me.
+They were terrific.

 But even here, there was a pecking order - certain actresses who stood out more than others, even in secondary roles in secondary pictures.

 Slender, sculptured and icy (but in a good way), the German-born Dana Wynter (née, Dagmar Wynter) will forever be associated with Don Siegel's sublime pod movie, "Invasion of the Body Snatchers"(1956), in which her character Becky Driscoll seemed to be a vague semblence of herself to begin with.
-Her best role - her best showcase, at least - was probably in Henry Koster's "Fräulein," which also starred the aforementioned Delores Michaels and which borrowed from her German heritage, but Wynter, always the strong, supportive woman, also shined in Richard Brooks's "Something of Value" (1957) opposite Rock Hudson and Sidney Poitier, Michael Anderson's "Shake Hands with the Devil" (1959), with Jimmy Cagney, and even Melville Shavelson's "On the Double" (1960), a Danny Kaye vehicle.
+Her best role - her best showcase, at least - was probably in Henry Koster's "Fräulein" (1958), which also starred the aforementioned Delores Michaels and which borrowed from her German heritage, but Wynter, always the strong, supportive woman, also shined in Richard Brooks's "Something of Value" (1957) opposite Rock Hudson and Sidney Poitier, Michael Anderson's "Shake Hands with the Devil" (1959), with Jimmy Cagney, and even Melville Shavelson's "On the Double" (1960), a Danny Kaye vehicle.
 There are many, many more.
-Wynter (pictured below) enjoyed a most productive career.
+Wynter enjoyed a more productive career than her counterparrts.

 Patricia Owens, another Delores Michaels co-star (in "Five Gates to Hell"), also teamed with Rush (in "No Down Payment"), but she is perhaps best known for her role - and her scream - in Kurt Neumann's original "The Fly" (1955), a seminal film in my life.
 So I have a soft spot for this very attractive woman.